 - You may not approve a loan to or for the benefit of a colleague if you are the colleague's subordinate or the colleague's immediate manager.
 If the potential loan is a commercial loan, then it must be approved by the Executive Leadership Team member for your segment prior to submission of the application for the loan and the loan will also be subject to credit review in accordance with applicable policies and procedures.
-Any loan to or for the benefit of a colleague must be approved by a colleague with appropriate loan authority who is outside of the reporting chain of the requesting colleague or by a colleague two reporting levels senior to the requesting colleague to ensure that there is no conflict of interest. - You may not loan money to colleagues. - You may not invest in (other than investments in publicly traded entities), lend to, guarantee, or otherwise provide security for the borrowing of a business owned or operated by a current or anticipated Huntington customer who is not related to you without the prior consent of the Executive Leadership Team member to whom you report.
+Any loan to or for the benefit of a colleague must be approved by a colleague with appropriate loan authority who is outside of the reporting chain of the requesting colleague to ensure that there is no conflict of interest. - You may not loan money to colleagues. - You may not invest in (other than investments in publicly traded entities), lend to, guarantee, or otherwise provide security for the borrowing of a business owned or operated by a current or anticipated Huntington customer who is not related to you without the prior consent of the Executive Leadership Team member to whom you report.